birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 - This is not a generic complaint about lag, a complaint about another player or group, or a request for ship/item/account recovery.
 - This bug is not a security vulnerability and is not seriosuly game-breaking (i.e. item duplication).
   If this is the case, email me instead: adam@cogg.rocks

-*Following this template exactly is not required, and you may delete all of this extra text, but submitting low-quality reports will reduce the likelyhood that they are taken seriously.*

 ---------------------------------------------------